quarkiverse/quarkus-resteasy-problem/README.md

 - _quarkus-resteasy-jackson_ and _quarkus-resteasy-jsonb_ for Quarkus 1.4.2 and newer
 - _quarkus-resteasy-reactive-jackson_ and _quarkus-resteasy-reactive-jsonb_ for Quarkus 1.11.6 and newer
 - JVM and native mode
-- Quarkus v2.X / Java 11+ with and quarkus-resteasy-problem v2.X
-- Quarkus v1.X / Java 8+ with and quarkus-resteasy-problem v1.X
+- Quarkus 1.X and 2.X

 ## Why you should use this extension?
 - __consistency__ - it unifies your REST API error messages, and gives it much needed consistency, no matter which JSON provider (Jackson vs JsonB) or paradigm (classic/blocking vs reactive) you're using.